One-World-By-Night/bylaw_clause_manager/readme.md

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage and display nested bylaws or hierarchical clauses with ACF support, filtering, tooltips, and Select2-enhanced editing.
+Manage and display nested bylaws or hierarchical clauses with filtering, tooltips, and Select2-enhanced editing.

 ## Description
 **Bylaw Clause Manager** is a custom WordPress plugin that allows organizations like OWbN to manage a complex, hierarchical set of bylaws in a structured, modular, and trackable way.
 Each clause is independently editable, tagged for filtering, version-controlled, and rendered in a readable nested format — just like a legal document, but with modern digital accessibility.